BB1464/Academic_Blog/content/home/experience.md

     location: Ibadan
     date_start: '2018-01-01'
     date_end:
-    description: I was involved in analyzing and teaching students on how to use R statistical software for reproducible research.
+    description: I was involved in analyzing and teaching students how to use R statistical software for reproducible research.

 design:
   columns: '2'